How?

 Ian H Smith

-The following three sections of this Journal post sets out my thinking on how to simplify everyday business processes and practices with technology:
+The following three sections of this Journal post sets out my thinking on how to simplify everyday business processes and practices, as the foundation for digital innovation with custom Vibe Coded Web apps:

-• Fierce Reduction: less is more - getting into the right state of mind to simplify everything.
+• Apply Fierce Reduction: less is more - the right state of mind to simplify everything.

-• Laws of Simplicity: applying timeless laws created by John Maeda12 two decades ago.
+• Follow Laws of Simplicity: using timeless laws created by John Maeda9 two decades ago.

-• Deep Work: remove distractions and focus on your key tasks - subtract before add.
+• Focus on Deep Work: remove distractions and focus on your key tasks - subtract before add.

 So, Fierce Reduction is, first and foremost, an attitude of mind.
-From the outset, you should pause and take a critical look at everything related to everyday business processes and tasks to see what you can eliminate, before you contemplate introducing AI to powered digital innovation.
+From the outset, you should pause and take a critical look at everything related to everyday business processes and tasks to see what you can eliminate, before you contemplate introducing AI to power Vibe Coding17.

 Complexity drains resources.
 Studies indicate that overly intricate processes and information technology systems can slash productivity by up to 40% (McKinsey & Company, 2020)1.
-In sales, any convoluted pipelines delay deals; for executives, bloated dashboards obscure critical insights.
-Simplification addresses these pain points, freeing teams to focus on high-value tasks.
+In sales, convoluted pipelines delay deals and bloated app dashboards obscure critical insights.
+Fierce Reduction addresses these pain points, freeing teams to focus on high-value tasks.

 Section image